 The Earth’s magnetic field is measured at a rate of 160 measurements per axis per second, to a precision of 21 bits and an accuracy of 0.0625 nanotesla.
 This temporal resolution allows detection of current structures down to the 100 meter scale, and the sensitivity allows for measurement of current densities down to 10-7 A/m2.

-The development of MGF was undertaken by Magnemetrics, in partnership with Bennest Enterprises and Narod Geophysics.
-The lead scientist for MGF is Dr. Don Wallis.
+The development of MGF was undertaken by Magnemetrics, in partnership with Bennest Enterprises, Narod Geophysics, and Dr. Don Wallis.
+The lead scientist for MGF is Dr. David Miles.